cjus/node-neo4j-presentation/presentation/readme.md

 Susan discovered Jane
 ```

 Using the code patterns we've seen you'd able to perform insert, update and delete operations to build more complex applications.

 Neo4j is really quite approachable.

 ## Recap

 We began our journey by learning about network graphs.
 Along the way we discovered that graphs are literally everywhere we look.
-In fact, network graphs could not be closer to our heaths - if you consider the network of arteries within our own bodies.
+In fact, network graphs could not be closer to our hearts - if you consider the network of arteries within our own bodies.

 We also learned that we actually think in terms of graphs and that graph databases are a natural extension for representing our data models and their relationships.

 If you're building non-trivial applications then familiarity with graph databases should be an asset!
 I invite you to take these next steps.

 ## Next steps